bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 0°
-- Breezy
+- Mostly Clear
-- 53% humidity
+- 45% humidity
 - 14 mph wind
-- 0% cloud cover
+- 23% cloud cover
 - 33 AQI 🟩
-- 1.02 inches of snow and 0.06 inches of rain expected in the next 48 hours
+- 1.1 inches of snow and 0.07 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>